 These dynamic options instantly change certain features of each cabinet box, such as size, number of drawers, etc. This was a smart thing that KraftMaid did as a company to make it easier for people to design kitchens using their cabinets.

 Generally speaking, anyone can create a custom Dynamic Component that changes certain features at the click of a button.
-Now, to be fair, AutoCAD can create dynamic 3D blocks as well, which is the same concept Dynamic Components.
-The 3D Warehouse gives SketchUp a bit of an edge versus AutoCAD because you can find a litany of useful dynamic components that have already been made.
+Now, to be fair, AutoCAD can create dynamic 3D blocks as well, which is the same concept as Dynamic Components.
+Still, the 3D Warehouse gives SketchUp a bit of an edge versus AutoCAD because you can find a litany of useful dynamic components that have already been made.

 The Sandbox Tool is yet another reason why SketchUp became so popular with architectural and landscape architectural designers.
 Although it is possible to make such shapes in AutoCAD, SketchUp’s UI has simplified the process to be more user-friendly for its chief audience.